artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

        ```

     * In the Makefile used for Verilator (~/cvw/sim/verilator/Makefile), add the option to generate a trace (PARAMS?=--trace)
-    * This is an example of commands to compile and simulate an example program (you can download the program here: [ExampleExtended](https://drive.google.com/file/d/1Uw06q4ee5MpxFQbyur60pgeGmBbOzFaC/view?usp=sharing)), and to visualize the trace:
+    * This is an example of commands to compile and simulate an example program (you can download the program here: [ExampleExtended](https://drive.google.com/file/d/1Uw06q4ee5MpxFQbyur60pgeGmBbOzFaC/view?usp=sharing), and move it into the examples/asm directory), and to then visualize the trace:

           ```
           cd ~/Wally/cvw/examples/asm/example_extended